y43fan/y43fan_sidequest_W2/README.md

 ## GenAI

 The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+No GenAI was used to edit this code for Side Quest submission.

 ---